THE-SOUMODIPghoshOFFICIAL/THE-SOUMODIPghoshOFFICIAL/README.md

 I grew up powered by imagination — cartoons like _Doraemon_ and universes like _Avengers_ didn’t just entertain me,
 they made me question everything: science, existence, and the limits of human creation.

+While college lectures drown in routine and an education system that kills curiosity,
+these stories fuel my fire — they remind me why I started learning, building, and dreaming in the first place.

 ---